Cardinal-Cryptography/most/docs/most_overview.md

 The owner of the bridge is not a single entity, but rather a number of owners who vote on any actions with a simple majority.
 At the time of this writing there are 8 guardians and 5 votes are needed for any actions.
 Each guardian is in fact represented by 2 public addresses - a governance address and a signing address.
 Theoretically, the governance committee and the signing committee could have different membership (in term of business entities/persons, they _are_ different in terms of the actual keys), but that's not the case right now.

-In practice, a signijwng key is generated during the setup of a Guardian's infrastructure.
+In practice, a signing key is generated during the setup of a Guardian's infrastructure.
 These keys are then submitted to the governance committee.
 Finally, the governance committee votes to set the signing committee to the set of keys received in this manner.

 ### Governance committee